ethereumjs/ethereumjs-monorepo/packages/client/README.md

 - `Handler` Subclasses of this class implements a protocol message handler.
 Handlers respond to incoming requests from peers.
   - `EthHandler` [**In Progress**] Handles incoming ETH requests
   - `LesHandler` [**In Progress**] Handles incoming LES requests
-- `Service` Subclasses of `Service` will implement specific functionality of a `Node`.
+- `Service` Subclasses of `Service` will implement specific functionality of a `Client`.
 For example, the `EthereumService` subclasses will synchronize the blockchain using the full or light sync protocols.
 Each service must specify which protocols it needs and define a `start()` and `stop()` function.
   - `FullEthereumService` [**In Progress**] Implementation of ethereum full sync.
   - `LightEthereumService` [**In Progress**] Implementation of ethereum light sync.
   - `WhisperService` [**Not Started**] Implementation of an ethereum whisper node.
-- `Node` [**In Progress**] Represents the top-level ethereum node, and is responsible for managing the lifecycle of included services.
+- `Client` [**In Progress**] Represents the top-level ethereum client, and is responsible for managing the lifecycle of included services.
 - `RPCManager` [**In Progress**] Implements an embedded JSON-RPC server to handle incoming RPC requests.

 ## Developer